-Utilize the sun to naturally infuse oil with the goodness and essence of herbs.
+Utilize the sun to naturally infuse oil with the goodness of herbs!

 Simply infusing oil with herbs will transform them into healing, soothing, and relaxing medicinal preparations.
 There are several ways to infuse oils, but my favorite is the Folk or Simpler’s Method which relies upon the sun to naturally infuse the oil with the goodness and essence of herbs.
-You can utilize countless herbs, listed below are some of the most popular choices.
-Other carrier oils may be used, but Jojoba oil and Olive oil are wise choices because they have a long shelf life and are suitable for a variety of applications.
+You can utilize countless herbs, and listed below are some of the most popular choices.
+Many different organic carrier oils may be used, but Jojoba oil and Olive oil are wise choices because they have a long shelf life and are suitable for a variety of applications.
 You can use herbal infused oils to create massage oils, salves, lip balms, facial serums, hair treatments, body creams, soaps, and more!

 Folk Method for Solar Infused Oils

 1. Place herbs in a clean quart jar.
-If using fresh herbs, then wilt them first for 12 hours to remove most of the moisture (too much moisture will cause your oil to go rancid), cut into small pieces, and crush with a mortar and pestle before adding to jar.
+If using fresh herbs, wilt them first for 12 hours to remove most of the moisture (too much moisture will cause your oil to go rancid), cut into small pieces, and crush with a mortar and pestle before adding to jar.
 You can skip these extra steps if your herbs are dried.
 You can find an extensive selection of dried herbs here.

 3. Stir well, and cap the jar tightly.